mrmilu/next-guard/README.md

 ]);
 ```

 `routes` is an optional param.
-If not supplied, the redirect rule will be executed always.
+If not supplied, the `redirect` function will be executed always.

-If a redirect rule is effective (and that means that the route matches and the redirect function does not return `null`), then the routes below will not run.
-If you want to execute many rules simultaneously, you can do so by calling setGuards several times.
+If a `Guard` is effective (and that means that the route matches and the redirect function does not return `null`), then the `Guard`s below will not run.
+If you want to execute many `Guard`s simultaneously, you can do so by calling `setGuards` several times.
 However, this might lead to unpredictable behaviour.

 ```javascript
 import setGuards from "next-guard";